Rethinking Education for an AI-Driven Future: Key Insights from the Eton Star Partnership Conference

 This includes:

-Opportunities to apply learning in practical settings
+Opportunities to apply learning in practical and purposeful settings

-Space to explore creativity, collaboration, and problem-solving
+Space to develop creativity, collaboration, communication, and problem-solving skills

 Looking Ahead

 The challenge now is to ensure that education systems give young people the tools, confidence, and opportunities to shape their own futures - not just fit into predefined paths.
+And that starts by rethinking what, and how, we teach.

 .png)